TroutCreek/gnssrefl/tests/mchn_use.md

 codes and install those executables in the correct place.

-For what it is worth, I have had times when I have been blocked from downloading files (? after 20 file downloads - so maybe it is my internet provider ?).
+For what it is worth, I have had times when I have been blocked from downloading files ~~(? after 20 file downloads - so maybe it is my internet provider ?)~~.
 When I turn on my VPN, all is well.
 I have not investigated this in any detail.
 So take that for what you will.

 ### Test the code for mchn

 Station mchn is operated by NRCAN.
-The data are archived at SOPAC and NRCAN. *The station itself is located at Michipicoten Harbor on the northeast coast of Lake Superior, in Ontario, Canada.
-The antenna is attached to a pillar on an outbuilding on a rocky outcrop overlooking the harbor, several meters above the water.*
+The data are archived at SOPAC and NRCAN. <span style="color:red">The station itself is located at Michipicoten Harbor on the northeast coast of Lake Superior, in Ontario, Canada.
+The antenna is attached to a pillar on an outbuilding on a rocky outcrop overlooking the harbor, several meters above the water.</span>

 <img src="mchn_monu-cors.png" width="500"/>

-*Image from NGS CORS.*
+<span style="color:red">Image from NGS CORS.</span>

 Unfortunately only L1 data should be used at this site.
 Encourage the station operators to track L2C, L5 (and Galileo, Glonass, and Beidou!)